 To launch your GED test, you need to log in to your GED.com account at least 30 minutes prior to your test appointment.
 You need to follow the steps that are given on-screen to check in for your GED test.
 Your computer system, workspace, and ID will be verified.

-When everything is fine, you can take the test on your computer while a proctor monitors your activities online just in the same way as happens at a testing center.
+When everything is fine, you can take the test on your computer while a proctor monitors your activities online just in the same way as it happens at a testing center.

 What Is The GED Exam?

 The GED exam is a high school equivalency (HSE) exam that measures your knowledge and skills through four independent subject tests.

 The four sub-exams (independent modules) cover the academic subject fields of Social Studies, Science, Mathematical Reasoning, and Reasoning through Language Arts.

 Testing takes place at a level that is similar to what high school students are expected to master at graduation.
 You can learn more on our page that explains what a GED is and how to get it fast.